KDE/digikam-doc/setup_application/database_settings.rst

 .. note::

-    See this :ref:`Digital Asset Management chapter <data_protection>` for more details about media and data protection.
+    See this :ref:`Digital Asset Management chapter <storage_deterioration>` for more details about media and data protection.

 .. _database_migration: